jakubkulhan/fcgipass/README.md

 $ fcgipass -p 8000 -d 127.0.0.1:9000 --document-root /var/www
 ```

-If all requests should be routed to the same file of FastCGI server, specify `-script-filename`:
+If all requests should be routed to the same file of FastCGI server, specify `--script-filename`:

 ```sh
 $ fcgipass -p 8000 -d 127.0.0.1:9000 --script-filename /var/www/index.php